This note reflects the law as at 31 May 2026.

 Administration

-Collection and management of EPL follows rules of Ring Fence Corporation Tax (RFCT) in respect of returns, payments, enquiries, assessment, information powers, penalties, interest and appeals.
+Collection and management of EPL follows rules of Ring Fence Corporation Tax (RFCT) rules in respect of returns, payments, enquiries, assessment, information powers, penalties, interest and appeals.

-A new return, the so called ‘Quantification Notice’ is required to be submitted to HMRC specifying the amount of EPL payment included within any payment of corporation tax made, the accounting period it relates to, UTR number and the expected date of payment.
+A new return, the so called ‘Quantification Notice’ is required to be submitted to HMRC specifying the amount of EPL payment included within any payment made, the accounting period it relates to, UTR number and the expected date of payment.
 Failure to meet the notification requirement can lead to initial penalty of £300 followed by daily penalties up to £60.